ZtlWong/PersonalWebsite/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am a second year M.S. student
+I am a second year M.S. student interested in thermal sciences and the mathematics that governs it.
+My love for these subject was

-During my time here I've had the pleasure of researching under the direction of <a href="https://scholar.google.com/citations?user=cTy5nxwAAAAJ&hl=en"> Dr. Ivan Catton</a> Dr. Ivan Catton and Dr. Timothy Fisher.
+And has been slowly fostered by many incredible faculty and peers at UCLA.
+During my time here I've had the pleasure of researching under the direction of <a href="https://scholar.google.com/citations?user=cTy5nxwAAAAJ&hl=en"> Dr. Ivan Catton</a> and <a href="https://scholar.google.com/citations?user=cTy5nxwAAAAJ&hl=en"> Dr. Timothy Fisher</a> as part of the NTRG Lab.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.